SebastianSpeitel/proxystore/README.md

 ## Handler

 You can provide your own handler.
 Any object with a `load` and `save` method works.
+An optional method `handle` gets invoked with the proxystore as a parameter.